Everything you need to know about challenging a will in NSW

 Businessman sitting at office desk and working, he is checking paperwork and using his laptop, top view

 A will can be challenged if it can be proved that the will was procured by fraud.
 Fraud occurs when the deceased/testator has been tricked into signing the will.
 Examples of fraud include the making of deliberately false statements or suppressing material facts.
-Fraud can also occur in situations whereby the testator is presented with a document that they believe is a Power of Attorney or deed, when actual fact it is the true will, and they sign it.
+Fraud can also occur in situations whereby the testator is presented with a document that they believe is a power of attorney or deed, when actual fact it is the true will, and they sign it.
 Proving fraud is quite difficult and can depend on a number of factors.

-You should consult a member of our experienced Will Dispute team to determine if your situation falls into the fraud category or send us a message using the form on the bottom of this page.
+You should consult a member of our experienced will dispute team to determine if your situation falls into the fraud category or send us a message using the form on the bottom of this page.

 Note: Fraud is different to Undue Influence and if you are going to challenge the will it’s important to understand these differences.
 Call us for more information and we’ll help you clarify your situation.